-• Comprehensive Support and Improvement (CSI), Targeted Support and Improvement (TSI) and Receivership schools will continue to implement the Data Wise process for continuous improvement during the 2024-25 school year.
+CSI, TSI and Receivership schools will continue to receive intensive training and support in the implementation of the Data Wise process for continuous improvement during the 2023-24 school year.
 RCSD educators will continue to engage in collaborative data inquiry and utilize Data Wise practices to improve instruction and promote continuous growth.